-- 7.19 Any impacts on the District's - biodiversity, geodiversity and heritage assets will be considered in the context of the relevant policy coverage set out elsewhere within the Plan.
-The RSPB will be consulted where development has the potential to impact significant populations of sensitive bird species or their habitats. - 7.20 Proposals will be required to demonstrate that they have considered the environmental effects of the distribution lines between the development and the point of connection to the National Grid.
-Consideration should also be given to the environmental impact of access tracks where these are required to construct and maintain the proposed development, as well as the appropriateness of the local highway network to gain access to the site in these terms and for the purposes of restoration. - 7.21 Where it is identified that a proposal would give rise to any significant adverse impacts, measures will be required to be put forward to demonstrate that such impacts can be satisfactorily mitigated and that such measures can be appropriately secured through the imposition of planning conditions or use of planning obligations. - 7.22 The Council will seek to foster community involvement in wind energy projects, and recommends that developers of renewable energy projects engage in active consultation and discussion with local communities at an early stage in the planning process.
-The Council will also seek to consider, where appropriate, the opportunity for developing community-led initiatives for wind energy schemes where they are in line with this policy. - 7.23 Finally it should be noted that applications for large wind farms with deployable capacity greater than 50MW are not determined by the City Council; instead development consent must be gained from Secretary of State via submission to the Infrastructure Planning Commission.
+- 7.21 Any impacts on the District's biodiversity, geodiversity and heritage assets will be considered in the context of the relevant policy coverage set out elsewhere within the Plan.
+The RSPB will be consulted where development has the potential to impact significant populations of sensitive bird species or their habitats. - 7.22 Proposals will be required to demonstrate that they have considered the environmental effects of the distribution lines between the development and the point of connection to the National Grid.
+Consideration should also be given to the environmental impact of access tracks where these are required to construct and maintain the proposed development, as well as the appropriateness of the local highway network to gain access to the site in these terms and for the purposes of restoration. - 7.23 Where it is identified that a proposal would give rise to any significant adverse impacts, measures will be required to be put forward to demonstrate that such impacts can be satisfactorily mitigated and that such measures can be appropriately secured through the imposition of planning conditions or use of planning obligations. - 7.24 The Council will seek to foster community involvement in wind energy projects, and recommends that developers of renewable energy projects engage in active consultation and discussion with local communities at an early stage in the planning process.
+The Council will also seek to consider, where appropriate, the opportunity for developing community-led initiatives for wind energy schemes where they are in line with this Policy.